COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 PTS can be a long-term problem that lasts for years.

 PTS is also called postphlebitic syndrome.

 Symptoms of post-thrombotic syndrome include:

 You may need to wear specially fitted compression stockings to treat PTS.
-These may help with pain and swelling.
+You may need to use an intermittent pneumatic compression device.
+These devices inflate and deflate knee-high boots.
+These stockings and devices may help with pain and swelling.
 If you have sores, you may need medicines and bandages to help the sores heal.

-Your doctor may prescribe pain medicines.
 Propping up your leg may reduce pain and swelling.

 Other Works Consulted

 Guyatt GH, et al. (2012).
 Executive summary: Antithrombotic therapy and prevention of thrombosis, 9th ed.—American College of Chest Physicians evidence-based clinical practice guidelines.
 Chest, 141(2, Suppl): 7S–47S.